-At this time the Office of International Admissions is open and fully operational, although UB classes will be offered online for the remainder of the Spring semester.
+At this time the Office of International Admissions is open and fully operational, although UB classes will be offered online for the remainder of the Fall semester.

 We are offering all customer service operations virtually.
 The best way to reach us is by email at firstname.lastname@example.org.
 Although we are not physically in the office, we are continuing to review applications, answer your questions, mail immigration documents, and keep our website up to date with the latest information.

 This is an evolving and ever changing situation.
 Updates will be posted here as new information is received.